Mikejo5000/vsts-docs-pr/docs/notifications/navigating-the-ux.md

 * Personal notification hub

 Permissions to manage notification at each hub default as follows
-* Account administrators manage accont notifications
+* Account administrators can manage accuont notifications
-* Account and team administrators allowed to manage team notifications
+* Account and team administrators can manage team notifications
-* Each user has permission to manage their personal notifications
+* Each user can manage their personal notifications

 ## Direct navigation to notification hubs using URL